Wrapped Cardano (WADA) Price Tops $0.29 on Exchanges

-Wrapped Cardano (WADA) traded 2.8% higher against the U.S. dollar during the 24 hour period ending at 13:00 PM E.T. on June 22nd.
-During the last seven days, Wrapped Cardano has traded 13.5% higher against the U.S. dollar.
-One Wrapped Cardano coin can currently be bought for $0.29 or 0.00000973 BTC on major cryptocurrency exchanges.
-Wrapped Cardano has a total market cap of $10.19 billion and $10,350.03 worth of Wrapped Cardano was traded on exchanges in the last 24 hours.
+Wrapped Cardano (WADA) traded down 0.3% against the US dollar during the 1 day period ending at 23:00 PM ET on June 24th.
+Wrapped Cardano has a total market cap of $10.30 billion and $12,029.30 worth of Wrapped Cardano was traded on exchanges in the last day.
+In the last seven days, Wrapped Cardano has traded up 12% against the US dollar.
+One Wrapped Cardano coin can now be bought for approximately $0.29 or 0.00000960 BTC on popular exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.